The Federal Solar ITC: What, How & Why

 How to Claim the Federal Solar Tax Credit

 To file for the solar incentive, they first need to fill out form 5695.
-This form determines how much the array’s incentive amount.
+This form determines how much of the array’s incentive amount.

 It’s best practice to keep the 5695 form in a safe spot so you can easily retrieve it.
 These forms, along with state and federal TC40 award letters, provide proof of accurate filing.